santiagopemo/holbertonschool-low_level_programming/README.md

 * [Author](#Author)

 ## About
-Each of the following folders contain the projects, with the different topics in the process of learning the different programming languages mentioned above.
 This repository contains projects on the C programming language.
 The projects cover:
 - Compilation
 - Commenting code and following a coding style standard